Oscarv97/projects-app/README.md

 # Bonus Feature - Timeline view
 The Idea here was to show how projects or task could be visualized for tracking or dependency tracking.
-Its just the basic implementation to persists some data
+Its just the basic implementation to persists some data.

+### Project structure
 ```
 vite-react-tailwind-starter/
 ├── src/